-(U) A communication identified as a domestic communication (and, if applicable, the Internet transaction in which it is contained), including information treated as a domestic communication, will be promptly destroyed upon recognition unless the Director (or Acting Director) of NSA specifically determines, in writing and on a communication-bycommunication basis, that the sender or intended recipient of the domestic communication had been properly targeted under section 702 of the Act, and the domestic communication satisfies one or more of the following conditions:

-- (1) (U) such domestic communication is reasonably believed to contain significant foreign intelligence information.
+- (U) A communication identified as a domestic communication (and, if applicable, the Internet transaction in which it is contained), including information treated as a domestic communication, will be promptly destroyed upon recognition unless the Director (or Acting Director) of NSA specifically determines, in writing and on a communication-by-communication basis, that the sender or intended recipient of the domestic communication had been properly targeted under section 702 of the Act, and the domestic communication satisfies one or more of the following conditions: - (1) (U) such domestic communication is reasonably believed to contain significant foreign intelligence information.
 Such domestic communication (and, if applicable, the transaction in which it is contained) may be retained, handled, and disseminated in accordance with these procedures; - (2) (U) such domestic communication does not contain foreign intelligence information but is reasonably believed to contain evidence of a crime that has been, is being, or is about to be committed.
 Such domestic communication may be disseminated (including United States person identities) to appropriate Federal law enforcement authorities, in accordance with 50 U.S.C. §§ 1806(b) and 1825(c), Executive Order No. 12333, and, where applicable, the crimes reporting procedures set out in the August 1995 "Memorandum of Understanding: Reporting of Information Concerning Federal Crimes," or any successor document.
 Such domestic communication (and, if applicable, the transaction in which it is contained) may be retained by NSA for a reasonable period of time, not to exceed six months unless extended in writing by the Attorney General, to permit law enforcement agencies to determine whether access to original recordings of such communication is required for law enforcement purposes; - (3) (U) such domestic communication is necessary to understand or assess a communications security vulnerability of a United States Government or National Security system.
 Such domestic communication may be provided to the FBI and/or disseminated to other elements of the United States Government.
 Such domestic communication (and, if applicable, the transaction in which it is contained) may be retained for a period of time during which such information is of use in identifying or defending against such a vulnerability; or - (4) (U) such domestic communication contains information pertaining to an imminent threat of serious harm to life or property.
 Such information may be retained and disseminated to the extent reasonably necessary to counter such threat. - (U) Notwithstanding the above, if a domestic communication indicates that a target has entered the United States, NSA may promptly notify the FBI of that fact, as well as any information concerning the target's location that is contained in the communication.
 NSA may also use information derived from domestic communications for collection avoidance purposes, and may provide such information to the FBI, Central Intelligence Agency (CIA), and National Counterterrorism Center (NCTC) for purposes of collection avoidance.
-NSA may retain the communication from which such information is derived but shall restrict the further use or dissemination of the communication by placing it on the MPL. - (U) NSA will report all determinations made by the Director (or the Acting Director) of NSA under this Section to ODNI and NSD, which will promptly notify the FISC in writing of all such determinations.
+NSA may retain the communication from which such information is derived but shall restrict the further use or dissemination of the communication by placing it on the MPL.